20 Aug Abbaye d’Oka wedding photographer

 It began raining softly during the photos, so we took shelter in an ancient garage for a few photos.
 The hanging globe lights crisscrossing the ceiling gave it a glowing orange light that was perfect.
 I asked Amélie and Gabriel to stand in the doorway where the cool outdoor light was shining in.
 They began to practice their first dance.
 I exposed the photo to retain only their silhouettes and to keep the warm colours of the light bulbs.

-A kid-friendly wedding
+Photographing a kid-friendly wedding

 Amélie and Gabriel planned their wedding to be a fun event that would include their two kids and other young ones.
 Their children were a big part of their wedding ceremony.
 They played a song together on the piano and violin as Amélie walked down the aisle.
 Amélie and Gabriel also set up an area at the reception with toys and babysitters to watch the younger guests, so their guests with children could relax and enjoy the night.
 I love photographing children at weddings, since they bring a lot of life to the party.
 They also make for great candid photos.
 Here are a few of my favourite photos featuring kids being kids!